毫秒镜像

 NOTE

-bytecodePlugin only works in production and supports main process and preload scripts.
+Bytecode only works in production and supports only the main process and preload scripts.

-It is important to note that the preload script needs to disable the sandbox to support the bytecode, because the bytecode is based on the Node's vm module.
-Since Electron 20, renderers will be sandboxed by default, so if you want to use bytecode to protect preload scripts you need to set sandbox: false.
+Note that preload scripts must disable the sandbox to support bytecode, as it relies on Node.js’s vm module.
+Since Electron 20, renderers are sandboxed by default, so you need to set sandbox: false when using bytecode for preload scripts.

 For example, only protect src/main/foo.ts: